 Communication, Dissemination and Exploitation of project results are key elements in the implementation of Horizon Europe projects.
 The present report defines and describes activities specific for the EYE-CLIMA project to maximize the project's visibility and impact.
-With the overall project aim of developing observation-based verification of non-CO2 greenhouse gas inventories, activities described here cover these three elements: (1) the way general project information is provided to target audiences including the public and the press, e.g. via web access or social media (communication); (2) sharing project results and getting them endorsed via scientific exchange, as well as initiating further research by open access data availability, while at the same time elucidating the results and their implications in the form of policy briefs (dissemination); (3) creating a product of value to stakeholders, specifically as an improved methodology for the verification of greenhouse gas inventories (exploitation).
-The general approach as well as the specific concepts towards these ends are covered here.
-While this report describes concepts to guide through the early project phase, an update is foreseen at the project's mid-term (month 24) and close to project end (month 42) covering refinements based on experience in project collaboration and implementation.
+With the overall project aim of developing observation-based verification of greenhouse gas and black carbon inventories, activities described here cover these three elements: (1) the way general project information is provided to target audiences including the public and the press, e.g. via web access or social media (communication); (2) sharing project results and getting them endorsed via scientific exchange, as well as initiating further research by open access data availability, while at the same time elucidating the results and their implications in the form of policy briefs (dissemination); (3) creating a product of value to stakeholders, specifically as an improved methodology for the verification of greenhouse gas (and black carbon) inventories (exploitation).
+This report extends on the general approach already described in an earlier version submitted at month 6 (D5.1), based on experience of the first project phase, and reflecting refinements by coordinating outreach among Horizon Europe research projects in the same field.
+It also adds detail to planned exploitation, e.g. including industry among potential end users of data products.
+A further update is foreseen closer to the end of the project (month 36), including refinements based on the first implementation of project results.